finnito/Science/content/_index.md

 ---
-title: Science with LSF
+title: Home
-date: 2019-09-01
 ---

 These notes and resources are all a work-in-progress.
-I write them as I teach each unit and each year group, so it is likely that you will find them incomplete in many areas.
+I write them as I teach each unit and each year group, so it is likely that you will find them incomplete or changing in many areas.

----
+{{< coffee >}}

 ## Gitlab Repository